yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/configure_edge_agent.md

 ## Configure API Gateway to connect with the Edge Agent

-To configure API Gateway (in EMT mode) to send usage data to the Edge Agent, you will need to upload two configuration files to the agent:
+API Gateway communicates with the agent over Lumberjack protocol using Filebeat.
+To configure API Gateway (in container mode) to send usage data to the Edge Agent, you must upload two configuration files to the agent:

 * An input configuration file that defines the type of data the agent collects from API Gateway.
 * A report configuration file the agent uses to aggregate the data to upload to the platform.

-API Gateway will communicate with the agent over a protocol.

 Then, you must refer to [Deploy the agent](https://docs.axway.com/bundle/subusage_en/page/deploy_the_agent.html) for enabling usage report.